Hedwig and the Angry Inch (musical): Themes and analysis

 The musical explores queer identity and challenges the notion of rock culture as being separate from live theatre.
 It adds to the increasing number of mainstream films and media that questions dichotomous views on sex and gender.
 Hedwig and the Angry Inch also provides a space for openly queer performers in this alternative theatre movement and punk subculture that is often labelled as queercore.
 Instead of a conventional transgender narrative that looks at an individual's account of gender dysphoria, Hedwig and the Angry Inch focuses on the main character's journey of finding love "by looking within."

 Academics have also recognised the link between Hedwig's search for her 'other half' and Plato's 'Origin of Love', one of Hedwig's numbers.
 In league with the Western emphasis on individualism, Hedwig and the Angry Inch questions what it means to be divided in an individualist society.
 As Mitchell, director of the film adaptation, acknowledges, through recurring motifs of "the divided self, the divided city of Berlin…divided gender…" the theme of dualism pervades the entire musical.
-Yet Hedwig ultimately disavows this notion of external completion, instead bolstering a pro-Western ideology of individual autonomy that contributes to a global naturalisation of Western philosophy.